We have found that there is so much bad information floating around the internet about dogs and Goldendoodles in

 Generations and filling labels

 Most of our litters are multigeneration.
 F1 is a first generation cross between a poodle and a retriever.
 Next is f1b, which is breeding an f1 to a poodle.
-The problem is anything beyond that is unpredictable because you do not know which coat genes the parent inherited.
+The problem is anything beyond that is unpredictable because you do not know which coat genes the parent inherited unless you coat test.
 We only pair dogs for the best outcome of little to no shedding coats and we do coat test all our dogs.
 We have found to keep as much retriever in the lines that back crossing to a poodle over and over is not ideal so we select our parents based on coat testing not generation.

 Poodles come in a variety of colors.
 The USA only recognizes some of the many colors.
 Other European countries recognize many more.
 This results in you possibly seeing colors that are not as popular in the USA but have been bred for many years in other countries.
 Due to our dogs not being registered in the AKC, we are not limited on the colors we can produce to stay with the breed standard.
 We breed solid, parti, and merle.